DataDog/kics/documentation/rules/k8s/kubelet_certificate_authority_not_set.md

 ### Description

  When using `kube-apiserver`, the `--kubelet-certificate-authority` flag should be set.
+The rule checks `containers` and `initContainers` for commands that include `kube-apiserver` and reports when the `--kubelet-certificate-authority` flag is not present.
+Setting this flag ensures the API server uses the kubelet's certificate authority to validate kubelet TLS connections.

 ## Compliant Code Examples